Nilotpal1998/Optimization-Algorithms/docs/optimization_basics.md

 is called the **optimal objective value**.

-The notation \(x^\star\) is commonly used throughout optimization literature to denote an optimal solution.
+The notation $x^\star$ is commonly used throughout optimization literature to denote an optimal solution.

 ---